PolskiDev/silicon-android/README.md

 (You can add multiple servers by using semicolumn ";"
 For instance: http://www.repo1.com/silicon-server;http://www.repo2.com/silicon-server)

-- Then, go to "Packages" and touch on "Reload".

-*Gabriel Margarido - April 29th 2023*
+*Gabriel Margarido - May 2nd 2023*